honganh1206/computer-study/SystemDesign/Dive_Into_Systems/notes/chapter2/Two-Dimensional Arrays.md

 > [!IMPORTANT]
 > For multidimensional array parameters, you must indicate that the parameter is a multidimensional array, but *you can leave the size of the 1st dimension unspecified*

+The **row-major order** defines that all of row 0's elements comes first, followed by all of row 1's element, and so on.

 ```c
 // We follow the row-major order here
 Address  | Memory  | Element